-Scars Are Forever - Amaya can heal lethal wounds, massive spiritual trauma and create alternate personalities for people.
+Scars Are Forever: Amaya can heal lethal wounds or massive spiritual trauma, and create alternate personalities for people.
 However, revomoving the scarred skin on Zuko's face is beyond her.

 Add to that list, the Isonade, or shark monster, that Azula faced as she was battling with Makoto.

 Walking Whales, a.k.a. the Kadzait.
 They can grow to huge sizes (the skeleton Zuko encounters is 50 ft. tall), live extremely long lives, and can be good or evil, just like dragons.
 The Dark ones are known as Sea Serpents.